 This is a great midweek family meal.
 It is quick to make and you could use whatever vegetables are in season (or whichever are on your children’s list of accepted veggies of the moment!!).
-The celeriac gives a delicate aniseed flavour to the mash.
-Which is nice for a change and is a gentle introduction to this flavour for kids; without being too overpowering or weird-looking.
+The celeriac gives a delicate aniseed flavour to the mash which is nice for a change and is a gentle introduction to this flavour for kids; without being too overpowering or weird-looking.

 Preparation and cooking time: 20 minutes